 You have to fill out an application in order to take part in one of the shifts.
 We pay special attention to the fact that, due to difficult weather conditions, priority is given to young people in good physical shape: compliance with health group 1-2, the presence of sports categories, and compliance with the GTO (ГТО) standards are an advantage.

-IMPORTANT: encephalitic vaccination is compulsory required that must be done well in advance! (immunity should arise before the arrival of a volunteer to the expedition).
+IMPORTANT: encephalitic vaccination is compulsory required.
+It must be done well in advance! (immunity should arise before the arrival of a volunteer to the expedition).

 The project is implemented with the benefit of the grant from the President of the Russian Federation for the development of civil society provided by the Presidential Grants Foundation.